 The Echo speakers are all pretty robust, but if you do experience unexpected problems, or if the speaker is unresponsive for any length of time, you can quite easily reset it to the factory default settings.
 You will obviously have to go through the setup process all over again, but that is better than your Echo being an expensive paperweight…

-Before you do a complete factory reset, try unplugging the Echo from the power outlet, waiting ten seconds and plugging back in.
-Hopefully the device will reboot, and fix the problem.
+Before you do a complete factory reset, try unplugging the Echo from the power outlet, waiting ten seconds, and plugging it back in.
+Hopefully, the device will reboot, and fix the problem.

-Reset an Echo – 2nd and 3rd Generations
+Reset an Echo or Echo Dot – 2nd Generation

-Again, before you do a complete factory reset, try unplugging the Echo from the power outlet, waiting ten seconds and plugging back in.
+Again, before you do a complete factory reset, try unplugging the Echo from the power outlet, waiting ten seconds, and plugging it back in.

 If that doesn’t work, you can factory reset a 2nd generation Echo by pressing and holding the Microphone Off button and the Volume Down button at the same time, for about 20 seconds.